Jimmykotter/Module-7-Challenge/README.md

 ### Test Instructions
 To test the file writing functionality, run the application and check that the file is created in the expected location.

+### Code Source
+I worked with a tutor during 2 tutor sessions for the duration of this project.
+The majority of the code found in index.js and generatemarkdown.js was writting with the help of a tutor provided by the coding bootcamp.

 ### Questions
 GitHub: Jimmykotter